tlwl19/EGL314/README.md

 ---

 # **Home Page**

-In the home page, there are 4 navigation buttons that user can use to navigate to each respective games.
-The 4 games which the user can play are Guess the Horoscope, What's you luck, ICONcentrate and lastly Express yourself.
+In the home page, there are 4 navigation buttons that the user can use to navigate to each respective game.
+The 4 games that the user can play are: "Guess the Horoscope", "What's Your Luck", "ICONcentrate", and lastly, "Express Yourself".
 <br>

 ![](Demo%20Pics/Main%20Page.png)